 As one of the five basic human senses, hearing is one of the ways we understand and appreciate the world around us.
 That’s why protecting the hearing of our patients and helping them hear as clearly as possible is such an important element of the care we provide at Yuma Regional Medical Center Ear, Nose and Throat.
-Our clinical audiologist, Dr. Maharet Jiregna, is an expert in the evaluation and rehabilitation of hearing impairment.
-She’s knowledgeable in diagnostic procedures, hearing aid selection and repairs, assistive listening technology and hearing protection devices.
+Our clinical audiologists, Drs.
+Mahalet Jiregna and Rita Liggitt, are experts in the evaluation and rehabilitation of hearing impairment.
+They're knowledgeable in diagnostic procedures, hearing aid selection and repairs, assistive listening technology and hearing protection devices.

 Yuma Regional Medical Center Ear, Nose and Throat offers: